herbie-fp/herbie/README.md

 For full details on installing Herbie, please see the [tutorial](http://herbie.uwplse.org/doc/latest/installing.html).

-Herbie requires Racket 6.3 or later, and supports Linux and OS X.
+Herbie requires Racket 6.7 or later, and supports Windows, OS X, and Linux.
 Install it with:

     raco pkg install herbie